 In 2010, Governor Fallin signed into law the “Oklahoma Certified Healthy Communities Act”, which established a voluntary certification program for communities that promote wellness, encourage the adoption of healthy behaviors, and establish safe and supportive environments.
 This annual certification process recognizes Oklahoma communities for their outstanding efforts and achievements in actively creating communities that are a healthy place to live, work, learn, and play.
 Any incorporated city, town, or municipality in Oklahoma that has a governing body that allows it to make decisions and set ordinances may apply for Certified Healthy Community status.
 The program is administered by the Oklahoma State Department of Health, Center for Chronic Disease Prevention and Health Promotion.

 Why Does Certified Healthy Matter?

 Currently, the major causes of death and disability in Oklahoma are due to chronic conditions such as heart disease, cancer, stroke, and Type 2 diabetes, and a significant proportion of these conditions are preventable.
 By becoming a Certified Healthy Community, you are providing a healthy environment for your residents, thereby supporting better choices and an overall healthier Oklahoma.
 By meeting most or all of the criteria to become Certified Healthy, communities provide an established environment to foster behavior modification, in addition to ordinance adoption and implementation.
-Certified Healthy Community provides an opportunity to reach all only the residents of the community, but also those who work, learn and play within the community.
+Certified Healthy Community provides an opportunity to reach not only the residents of the community, but also those who work, learn and play within the community.
 Additionally, Certified Healthy Community encourages the implementation of ordinances, policies, programs, and procedures that touch not only community residents, but also employees and visitors to the community.
 By providing a community environment rooted in evidence-based health and wellness principles, you are contributing to Oklahoma’s future.

 The State of Health in Oklahoma